simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

     - Septentrio Mosaic X5 Based, 50-100hz Pull Rate, Anti-Interference, Anti-Jamming, Anti-Spoofing.

 ## Recommended Antennas for Onocoy

+We've covered this in a more in depth guide about the [Best GPS Base Station Antennas](https://simeononsecurity.com/other/unveiling-best-gps-antennas-onocoy-geodnet/).

 ### Basic Antennas for Onocoy

+{{< figure src="BT-800D.jpeg" alt="Beitian BT-800D High Gain High Precision GPS/GNSS Antenna" link="https://amzn.to/47MWdxa" >}}

 We can only recommend using these on the basic U-Blox based receivers we recommended earlier.
 - [Bingfu GPS Navigation Antenna ](https://amzn.to/3qM9N36) - $9
   - Basic, simple, not the best, but it works.